52North/js-sensorweb-client/README.md

+DEPRECATED -- Parts of this project was transfered to [Helgoland](https://github.com/52North/helgoland)

 ## 52°North JavaScript Sensor Web Client

 This client consumes instances of the [timeseries-api](https://github.com/52north/timeseries-api).
 By requesting the REST interface it gets stations and regarding timeseries.